Financial-Times/treecreeper/packages/api-rest-handlers/README.md

 Treecreeper&tm; functions for handling CRUD actions via a RESTful interface.

 The functions do not implement any handling of requests and responses, but work on a more event driven model - receiving and returning objects - for ease of reuse in various environments.
 Therefore the RESTful url scheme is implied rather than implemented.
+This design is both to improve testability and to make it possible, in future, to deploy treecreeper to event driven architectures such as AWS Lambda.

 It exports the following functions